lautarojgarcia177/instagram_unfollowers_list/README.md

 5. Run `node compare.js`

-6. You will get a new file "unfollowers" generated with the list of all the accounts that does not follow you back
+6. You will get a new file "unfollowers.json" generated with the list of all the accounts that does not follow you back

 ### How it works
 Its very simple, the script creates 2 arrays from JSON files: